k1mbr1y/cardio-trials-project/README.md

 2. **Joining trial geography and timing**: I joined the filtered condition list to the `facilities` table (trial site locations) and the `studies` table (trial start dates) on each trial's unique `nct_id`.
 3. **Aggregating**: Using `COUNT(DISTINCT nct_id)` and grouping by country and year (to avoid double-counting trials with multiple sites or multiple listed conditions), I built a country-by-year trial count dataset.
 4. **Cleaning**: I excluded trials with missing start dates and excluded implausible future years (post-2026) that reflect registration artifacts rather than real activity.
 5. **Visualizing**: In R, I found the top 10 countries by total trial volume and plotted their year-by-year trial counts.
+In addition, I created the same trend chart in Power BI, making it interactive and adding a geographic map and summary KPIs.

 ## Key Findings